-Recycling treated sludge to agricultural land as a fertiliser and soil conditioner is the major outlet for this material.
-Current controls of this activity are based on the EU Directive on the Protection of the Environment, and, in particular, of the Soil, when Sewage Sludge is used in Agriculture (86/278/EEC) (as amended) (the "Sludge Directive").
-Among other things, the Sludge Directive sets out limits for concentrations of heavy metals and prohibits the use of sludge on certain crops.
+Recycling treated sludge to agricultural land as a fertiliser and soil conditioner is the main outlet for this material.
+Current controls of this activity are based on the Sewage Sludge Directive (86/278/EEC) (as amended) (the "Sludge Directive").
+Among other things, the Sludge Directive sets out limits for concentrations of heavy metals and specifies rules for the sampling and analysis of sludges and soils.
+The European Commission is currently considering proposals to amend the Sludge Directive.
+There may be some tightening of metals and organic limits, in addition to following the UK approach to pathogen standards.
+However, the use of treated sludge in agriculture is recognised as important by the Commission and it has a stated objective "to increase the quantity of sludge that is used on land in a sustainable manner."